ThKrypt/QualCoder/01-Introduction.md

 The `py` command uses the most recent installed version of python.
 You can use a specific version on your Windows, if you have many python versions installed, e.g. `py -3.8`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)

 5. Run QualCoder from cmd.exe
-Move to the QualCoder-master folder, then type
+Move to the QualCoder-master folder, or (for a release, e.g.) the QualCoder-2.8 folder, then type

 `py -m qualcoder`